 Presqu'ile does not groom trails but the Newcastle and Pioneer Trails are suitable for cross country skiing in winter.
 Routes are marked with orange and yellow trail markers respectively.
 Parking is available at the Trail Head at the entrance to the Group Camping.

 Bicycles are NOT allowed on any of the designated trails at Presqu'ile.
 A lane for cyclists and pedestrians is designated on the right hand side of paved park roads.
-A paved bike trail is also provided between the campgrounds and the Park Store.
+A paved bike path is also provided between the campgrounds and the Park Store.